MesamJ/302_Group_5/content/posts/group5_contract_module3.md

 A:
 * Everyone does their part/team effort and team participation
-* build a coherent website that obviously displays the mission of the website and the
-* smooth ability to sell keyboards have multiple keyboard designs, colors, models, sizes, etc. that are descriptive of the
+* build a coherent website that obviously displays the mission of the website and the smooth ability to sell keyboards have multiple keyboard designs, colors, models, sizes, etc. that are descriptive of the
-* products Also have customizable keyboards option◦ability to contact the company
+* products also have customizable keyboards option
+* ability to contact the company
-* “reviews” of satisfied costumers •Proper grammar, aesthetic pleasing design
+* “reviews” of satisfied costumers
+* Proper grammar, aesthetic pleasing design
 * Very intuitive UI/layout for website
 * “Social media” links